sidbdri/sidbdri-utils/README.md

 5) Downloads gene information (gene id, name, chromosome, description) into a file 'genes.tsv'.
 Only genes on primary assembly sequences are retained (i.e. those on patch sequences are removed),
+6) Downloads transcript information (transcript id, transcript biotype, gene id, chromosome) into a file 'transcripts.tsv'.
+Only transcripts for genes on primary assembly sequences are retained.
 6) Downloads information on mouse and human orthologous genes to files '<species>_orthologs.tsv'.